Limnoria/Limnoria-doc/use/install.rst

     import distutils

 If it works, you're good to go.
-Otherwise, install the `python-dev` or `python-devel` package and try again.
+Otherwise, install the `python3-dev` or `python3-devel` package and try again.

 You may also install "manually" by downloading the source archive from http://python.org, and compiling it.
 That is outside the scope of this guide,